javaguirre/javaguirre.github.io/content/blogs/2021-05-20-what-i-learned-dealing-people.md

 ---
-title: What I learnt from dealing with people
+title: What I learned from dealing with people
 date: 2021-05-20 09:00:00 +0000
 tags: [leadership]
 published: true